-Our draft engagement letter dated February 8, 2012 and as amended in an addendum dated May 24, 2012 sets out the terms and conditions for our engagement as the independent auditor of the City of Greater Sudbury for the years ended December 31, 2011 through to 2013.
-An annual addendum to the engagement letter dated October 7, 2013 confirms that the terms and conditions of our engagement letter continue to remain in effect for the year ending December 31, 2013.
+Our engagement letter dated October 21, 2014, sets out the terms and conditions for our engagement as the independent auditor of the City of Greater Sudbury for the years ending December 31, 2014 and December 31, 2015.

-Copies of the engagement letter and addendums have been included in Appendix A of our audit plan for your reference.
+A copy of the engagement letter has been included in Appendix A of our audit plan for your reference.